peering-manager/peering-manager/docs/models/peering/internetexchange.md

   * `Name`: human-readable name attached to the IX.
   * `Slug`: unique configuration and URL friendly name; usually it is automatically generated from the group's name.
+  * `Local Autonomous System`: autonomous system connected to the IX.
   * `Comments`: text to explain what the Internet exchange is for.
 Can use Markdown formatting.
   * `Check BGP Session States`: whether Peering Manager should poll the state